 14. Set a bedtime alarm

-Just like you probably set an alarm to wake up, it can be a good idea to set an alarm to prompt you that it’s time to get ready for sleep.
-This might mean you go through a nighttime routine or it might just mean stop what your doing and go to bed.
+And just like you probably set an alarm to wake up, it can be a good idea to set an alarm to prompt you that it’s time to get ready for sleep.

 15. Learn something new

-If you’re trying to get up earlier, you could use that time to learn a new skill or build on an existing one.
-Some things you might want to learn:
+If you’re trying to get up earlier, you could use that time to learn a new things or build on an existing skill.

-- Learn a language
+- a language

-- Learn to knit, sew or crochet
+- to knit, sew or crochet

 And the beauty of learning new skills in this day and age is that most of it can be done online.
-There are a number of online learning communities like Skillshare and Udemy.
-And you can learn almost anything from watching YouTube videos.
+There are many online learning communities like Skillshare and Udemy.

-16. Use the one minute rule
+16. Use the one-minute rule

-The one minute rule is quite simple.
+The one-minute rule is quite simple.
 If something is going to take you a minute or less to complete, do it straight away.

 Things you can do in less than a minute:

-- Put your shoes away when you take them off
+- put your shoes away when you take them off

-- Put your dishes in the sink or dishwasher when you are finished
+- put your dishes in the sink or dishwasher when you are finished

-- Hang up your coat when you take it off
+- hang up your coat when you take it off

-- Put the junk mail in the recycle bin when you’ve looked at it
+- put the junk mail in the recycle bin when you’ve looked at it

-- Hang up the tea towel where it belongs rather than leaving it on the bench
+- hang up the tea towel where it belongs rather than leaving it on the bench

 I now realise that most of these have to do with putting things away!